 - M-DEA/01 - discipline demoetnoantropologiche

 - DOING RESEARCH AND FIELDWORK IN INTERNATIONAL COOPERATION (CPS0372)

-This course aims to stimulate the critically reflexive practice of ethnography; to this aim, it will operate on two interrelated dimensions: one focused on the theoretical approaches to ethnographic research, the other on training students in the application of specific research techniques.
-The twofold aim of this course is to provide students with deeper insight of the process by which anthropological knowledge is produced, and to develop their skills with regard to the collection and analysis of ethnographic data.
+This course aims to introduce the students to the critically reflexive practice of ethnography.
+It will thus operate on two interrelated dimensions: one focused on current theoretical approaches to ethnographic research, the other on training students in the application of specific research techniques.
+The twofold aim of this course is to provide students with deeper insight of the various processes and contexts within which anthropological knowledge is produced, and to allow them to develop new skills for the collection and analysis of ethnographic data.